Jean-Bédel Bokassa: Threat to power

 Bokassa and Banza began to argue over the country's budget, as Banza adamantly opposed the new president's extravagant spending.
 Bokassa moved to Camp de Roux, where he felt he could safely run the government without having to worry about Banza's thirst for power.
 In the meantime, Banza tried to obtain a support base within the army, spending much of his time in the company of soldiers.
 Bokassa understood what his minister was doing, so he sent military units most sympathetic to Banza to the country's border and brought his own partisan units as close to the capital as possible.
 In September 1967, he took a special trip to Paris, where he asked for protection from French troops.
 Two months later, the French government deployed 80 paratroopers to Bangui.
+Charles de Gaulle privately saw Banza as unreliable and believed him to have ties to the CIA.
+During meetings with Jacques Foccart in late 1967, de Gaulle expressed his wish that Bokassa should liquidate Banza instead of seeking reconciliation with him.

 On 13 April 1968, in another one of his frequent cabinet reshuffles, Bokassa demoted Banza to minister of health, but let him remain a minister of state.
 Cognizant of the president's intentions, Banza increased his voicing of dissenting political views.
 A year later, after Banza made a number of remarks highly critical of Bokassa and his management of the economy, the president, perceiving an immediate threat to his power, demoted him from his minister of state position.
 Banza revealed his intention to stage a coup to Lieutenant Jean-Claude Mandaba, the commanding officer of Camp Kassaï, whom he looked to for support.
 Mandaba went along with the plan, but his allegiance remained with Bokassa.